ibm-cloud-docs/vpc/file_storage_vpc_about.md

 IBM guarantees that data deleted cannot be accessed and that deleted data is eventually overwritten and eradicated.
 When you delete a file share, those blocks must be overwritten before that file storage is made available again, either to you or to another customer.

 Further, when IBM decommissions a physical drive, the drive is destroyed before their disposal.
 Decommissioned physical drives are unusable and any data on them is inaccessible.

-## Managing security and compliance
-{: #fs-vpc-manage-security}

-{{site.data.keyword.filestorage_vpc_short}} is integrated with the {{site.data.keyword.compliance_short}} to help you manage security and compliance for your organization.
-You can set up goals that check whether file shares are encrypted by using customer-managed keys.
-By using the {{site.data.keyword.compliance_short}} to validate the file service configurations in your account against a profile, you can identify potential issues as they arise.

-For more information, see [Getting started with Security and Compliance Center](/docs/security-compliance?topic=security-compliance-getting-started).
-For more information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance documentation.

-## Activity tracking events
-{: #fs-activity-tracking-events}

-You can use {{site.data.keyword.atracker_full}} to configure how to route auditing events.
-Auditing events are critical data for security operations and a key element for meeting compliance requirements.
-Such events are triggered when you create, modify, or delete a file share.
-Activity tracker events are also triggered when you establish and use file share replication.
-For more information, see [Activity tracking events for IBM Cloud VPC](/docs/vpc?topic=vpc-at_events).

-## Logging for file share service
-{: #fs-event-logs}

-After you provision {{site.data.keyword.la_full}} to add log management capabilities to your {{site.data.keyword.cloud}} architecture, you can enable platform logs to view and analyze logs of the {{site.data.keyword.filestorage_vpc_short}} service.
-For more information, see [Logging for VPC](/docs/vpc?topic=vpc-logging#logging-file-share-replication).

 ## Monitoring share-related metrics in the console
 {: #fs-mon-sysdig}